-By default, Automake requires the file texinfo.tex to appear in the same directory as the Texinfo source.
-However, if you used AC\CONFIG\AUX\DIR in configure.in (see Section "Finding 'configure' Input" in The Autoconf Manual), then texinfo.tex is looked for there.
+By default, Automake requires the file texinfo.tex to appear in the same directory as the Texinfo source (this can be changed using the TEXINFO\TEX variable, see below).
+However, if you used AC\CONFIG\AUX\DIR in configure.ac (see Section "Finding 'configure' Input" in The Autoconf Manual), then texinfo.tex is looked for there.
 Automake supplies texinfo.tex if '--add-missing' is given.